mate-academy/Eco_cosmetics/README.md

 ## Checklist for preparing a portfolio project for HR review

+1. Don’t forget to add a title for the whole web page (it could be the name of your landing)
+2. A landing page is implemented strictly according to the design in Figma
+4. Links in the header and footer menus should lead to the corresponding blocks of the landing page
-- The speed of animations is the same throughout the landing page (for example, increasing when hovering or moving blocks when scrolling)
+5. The speed of animations is the same throughout the landing page (for example, increasing when hovering or moving blocks when scrolling)
-- Placeholders in the forms suggest what to enter, and if there is a validation of the form, then it is clear in what format to enter the phone number
+6. Placeholders in the forms suggest what to enter, and if there is a validation of the form, then it is clear in what format to enter the phone number
-- Make sure everything looks neat on mobile and without horizontal scrolling
+7. Make sure everything looks neat on mobile and without horizontal scrolling
-- Add favicon
+8. Add favicon
-- Add a smooth scroll for the whole page
+9. Add a smooth scroll for the whole page
-- When you try to send the form there is no 405 error and the form is automatically cleared after submit and is scrolled to the top of the page or the page is reloaded
-- The "contact us" form should be automatically reset after submit and don’t show 404/405 errors after sending
-- The user must have the opportunity to write 2-3 lines of text in the message field
+13. The user must have the opportunity to write 2-3 lines of text in the message field
-- The form should not accept incorrect data in a field with a phone number (for example, a number with a letter and there was no error), it is better to validate the input so that the form is sent only when all fields are filled incorrectly
-- It would be more realistic if the "shopping cart" button was active and clickable
+14. It would be more realistic if the "shopping cart" button was active and clickable
-- Buttons “shop”, “to contact us”, “all products” must be with hover styles
+15. Buttons “shop”, “to contact us”, “all products” must be with hover styles
-- All items in the shop section must have hover effects
+16. All items in the shop section must have hover effects
-- All “learn more” buttons should also have hover styles
+17. All “learn more” buttons should also have hover styles
-- All the social icons in the footer should be clickable and open the social networks in a new tab
+18. All the social icons in the footer should be clickable and open the social networks in a new tab
-- The phone number and mail in the footer must be clickable and when clicked, the browser must offer to call the specified number or write a letter to the specified mail.
+19. The phone number and mail in the footer must be clickable and when clicked, the browser must offer to call the specified number or write a letter to the specified mail.
+20. The form shouldn’t accept incorrect data in a field with a phone number (for example, a number with a letter and there was no error), give this and all inputs a correct input type
+21. The form shouldn’t submit empty
+22. The "contact us" form should be automatically reset after submit and don’t show 404/405 errors after sending

 ## Github flow